sammi-turner/NextJS-For-Beginners/posts/layout-header-footer.md

 ---
 title: "The Layout, Header and Footer"
 date: "2025-06-03"
-excerpt: "The layout of a blog plays a crucial role in its user experience."
+excerpt: "The layout of a blog plays a crucial role in how it is navigated by its visitors."
 cover_image: "/img3.jpg"
 ---